We may earn money or products from the companies mentioned in this post.

 Mike and the Goof came back for an early dinner (though I had originally planned on us getting some delicious Mrs. Knott’s Famous Chicken…oh well, I guess next time) and then we checked out some entertainment.
 I brought the kids back for an early bedtime, and Mike met up with our friends’ teens to do the rides that none of my kids could do.
 They closed out the park!

 We had such a fun time at Knott’s Berry Farm.
 And I will admit I went into it thinking there would be nothing for my kids to do.
 When I think of Knott’s Berry Farm I think of all the big roller coasters and rides, so I was sure they would be bored all day.
 My family had a lot of fun!

 We also enjoyed all of the new offerings Knott’s Berry Farm had going on this summer.

 One thing that had my family mesmerized (seriously, even our friend’s teens were engrossed in this) is the Ghost Town Alive!
-Picking up a year after last year’s story, guests are emerged in the story with robbers, cowboys, hoedowns and so much more happening right in front of them.
+Guests are emerged in the story with robbers, cowboys, hoedowns and so much more happening right in front of them.
 I didn’t think our friend’s teens would want to stop their roller coaster marathon for anything, but this had their attention from the get go.
 Check out this video (courtesy of Knott’s PR)